Blog

 What I want to talk about today is what Easter Sunday and Resurrection means to me from a metaphysical point of view.
 It goes beyond orthodox Christianity and has meaning for our lives as we are on this prime material plane and our eventual spiritual evolution.

-Persephone, The Goddess of Spring would start her journey from the land of the dead to the land of the living, and plants would once again start to grow, life would start anew.
+Persephone, the Goddess of Spring would start her journey from the land of the dead to the land of the living, and plants would once again start to grow, life would start anew.
 Some say that her “totem” animal is the rabbit or hare, as there are many births in the animal kingdom, and as we know rabbits are very fertile.

 I came upon the realization that there are many ways to have a form of resurrection.
 We can live a certain way, keep the same habits, the same beliefs, the same viewpoint, but there comes a time when we can no longer be in the same place we have been.
 We have to change.
 We have to go from the “doldrums of winter/death” to a new life with new vistas, new ideas new ways that work better for us than the way we were doing things.